reactioncommerce/reaction-component-library/package/src/components/AddressForm/v1/AddressForm.md

 ```

 #### Dynamic Locales & Components Context
-If you're using the Reaction Commerce [components-context](https://github.com/reactioncommerce/components-context) you can wrap the `AddressForm` with your locales HOC before you define it in the components context.
+If you're using the [components-context](https://github.com/reactioncommerce/components-context) you can wrap the `AddressForm` with your locales HOC before you define it in the components context.
 This way any components using the `AddressForm` off of `props` will automatically have locales available.
 ```js static
 import AddressForm from "@reactioncommerce/components/AddressForm/v1";
 import withLocales from "./utils/withLocales.js";